Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

 Now let’s move on to Nespresso Machines.

 While I’ve said that if I were going to buy a pod machine back when I was a “normal” coffee drinker, these days if I was going to buy a pod machine, it would be a Nespresso machine.
-I can prove this by the fact that I do truly own one ;-).
+I can prove this by the fact that I do in truth own one ;-).

 At home, I appreciate taste over practicality, so I have no need to utilize a pod machine.